 Beat with an electric mixer on high speed until fluffy and pale yellow.

-Heat cashew milk in saucepan over medium heat until bubbles form.
+Heat cashew milk in a medium saucepan over medium heat until bubbles form.

 Remove from heat and stir in chocolate until melted.